cambecc/air/README.md

    * The browser interpolates each point (x, y) using the n-closest sampling stations.
 To determine the n-closest neighbors, the client constructs a [k-d tree]( http://en.wikipedia.org/wiki/K-d_tree), which greatly improves the performance.
+   * Pollutant visualization overlays use [Thin Plate Spline](http://en.wikipedia.org/wiki/Thin_plate_spline) interpolation.
+TPS is definitely the wrong method to use for natural phenomenon such as air pollutants, but it produces a smoother surface than IDW.
    * The SVG map of Tokyo is overlaid with an HTML5 Canvas, where the animation is drawn.
      The animation renderer needs to know where the borders of Tokyo are rendered by the SVG engine, but this information is extremely difficult to obtain.